Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-stop-form-submit.md

 - User clicks submit
 - Alert shows up
 - User dismisses alert
-- HTML form submit happens
+- HTML form submission happens

-That's not exactly what we want, as we want the HTML submit not to happen at all.
+That's not exactly what we want, as we want the HTML to submit not to happen at all.

-To intercept that behavior, we have to use the `event.preventDefault` code.
+We have to use the `event.preventDefault` code to intercept that behavior.

 ```js
 form.addEventListener('submit', (event) => {